pantuts/ayeshare/README.md

 * Set your `config.ini` to your desired settings.
 * Make sure you also copied the `.htaccess` in same directory.
 * Now navigate to your `localhost/ayeshare` then start using the system.

+Limitation:

+There is no admin interface for deleting uploaded files.
+You have to do it manually.

 Disclaimer: